Skip to main content

 - multilingual

-By default, the strategy will translate the input into the following "low-resource" languages (see background for more details):
+By default, the strategy translates inputs into the following "low-resource" languages (see background for more details):

 • Bengali (bn)